RaindragonD/space_hitchhiker/README.md

 where α is the learning rate.

-After deriving the approximatoin of the q function, we can approximate the optimum policy as
+After deriving the approximation of the q function, we can approximate the optimum policy as

 <img src='./figs/eq5.png'>

-Finally, since the obervation space is usally very large (continuous values for physics), we need to discretize the observation space.
+Finally, since the observation space is usually very large (continuous values for physics), we need to discretize the observation space.
 Also, we keep some randomness for model to further explore the space without using the policy given above.
 This is decided by a parameter ε.
 With a probability 1-ε, the model randomly selects an action instead of utilizing the policy and q functions.

 ## Problem Formulation